ProximaSF/Raspberry-Pi-Projects/hhtp Snooping/Http Inspection.md

 ## Wireshark

-1. Singup or login to an account
+1. Singup or login on site
 2. In Wireshark, filter `hhtp` and look for the packet that have `POST` request
 3. Right click the packet and select *follow* and than *http*
 4. Since the site is HTTP, all the text is raw, not encrypted when the packet sent to 10.0.0.2 after valid inputs

 ## Scapy Script